DimpalBadgujar/Git_Demo/README.md

 # Git_Demo
-This is Demo for Git &amp; GitHub.
+This is Demo for Git &amp; GitHub Class.